-The accompanying unaudited condensed consolidated financial statements of WNS (Holdings) Limited (the "Company") have been prepared in accordance with United States generally accepted accounting principles for interim financial information and the instructions in Article 10 of Regulation S-X. Accordingly, they do not include all information and footnotes required by generally accepted accounting principles for complete financial statements.
+The accompanying unaudited condensed consolidated financial statements of WNS (Holdings) Limited (the "Company" or "WNS") have been prepared in accordance with United States generally accepted accounting principles for interim financial information and with the instructions of Article 10 of Regulation S-X. Accordingly, they do not include all information and footnotes required by United States generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments (including normal recurring accruals) considered necessary for a fair presentation have been included.
-Operating results for the three and nine month periods ended December 31, 2006 are not necessarily indicative of the results that may be expected for the year ending March 31, 2007.
+Operating results for the three months ended June 30, 2007 are not necessarily indicative of the results that may be expected for the year ending March 31, 2008.

-The balance sheet at March 31, 2006, has been derived from the audited financial statements at that date, but does not include all of the information and footnotes required by United States generally accepted accounting principles for complete financial statements.
-For further information, refer to the audited consolidated financial statements and footnotes thereto of WNS (Holdings) Limited for the year ended March 31, 2006, except for the adoption of Statement of Financial Accounting Standard ("SFAS") No.123(R), "Share-Based Payment", as discussed in Note 2.
+The balance sheet at March 31, 2007 has been derived from the audited financial statements at that date, but does not include all of the information and footnotes required by United States generally accepted accounting principles for complete financial statements.
+For further information, refer to the audited consolidated financial statements and footnotes thereto of WNS (Holdings) Limited for the year ended March 31, 2007, except for the adoption of the Financial Accounting Standards Board Interpretation No. 48, Accounting for Uncertainty in Income Taxes ("FIN 48"), as discussed in Note 3.